bertt/sqlserver_docker_sample/README.md

-# Using SQL Server on Dokcer
+# Using SQL Server on Docker

 Sample for running SQLServer on Docker using docker-compose.
 The docker-compose file contains two Docker images:
 SQL Server and a web application.
 The web application connects to the database.